Skip to main content

 Crisis & Support Resources

-This assessment is for educational purposes only — it is not a diagnosis.
+This assessment is for educational purposes only, it is not a diagnosis.
 Only a licensed healthcare professional can diagnose complicated grief or related conditions.
-Your responses are processed entirely in your browser and are never stored or transmitted.
+Questionnaire answers and scores are processed locally and are not intentionally sent to MindCheck Tools.